Emergency Orthodontic Care

 Can the ER help with a dental emergency?

 In some cases, the ER can help with a dental emergency.
 If your pain is uncontrollable and unbearable, the ER may be able to help regulate it.
 They will not do much more than give you antibiotics and pain medication, but in some cases, this is needed until you can see a dentist.
+We may recommend visiting the ER if you have severe pain or dental injuries or your emergency is after hours.

 What can help me sleep with tooth pain?